 3 Under the COSO Framework, internal controls is broadly defined as a process effected by the Board and its Management, designed to provide reasonable assurance regarding the achievement of objectives in the following categories:

-4 Using the COSO Framework, Management, Risk Management and Internal Audit teams assessed the adequacy of internal controls in accordance with the 5 components of COSO, namely,
+4 Using the COSO Framework, Management, Risk Management and Internal Audit teams assess the adequacy of internal controls in accordance with the 5 components of COSO, namely:

 6 The ARC provides oversight of the financial reporting risk and the adequacy and effectiveness of the Group’s internal control and compliance systems.
 The ARC also reviewed the effectiveness of the measures taken by Management including the review of adequacy and timelines of the actions in response to the recommendations made by the Head of Group Internal Audit and External Auditors.
 The system of internal control and risk management is continually being refined by Management, the ARC and the Board.

-7 Based on the framework established and the reviews conducted by the Management and Head of Group Internal Audit and External Auditors, the Board opines, with the concurrence of the ARC, that the Group's internal controls and risk management systems were adequate and effective to address financial, operational and compliance risks including information technology risk which the Group considers relevant and material to its current business environment.
+7 Based on the framework established and the annual review conducted by the Management, Head of Group Internal Audit and the External Auditors, the Board opines, with the concurrence of the ARC, that the Group’s internal controls and risk management systems were adequate and effective to address financial, operational and compliance risks including information technology risk which the Group considers relevant and material to its current business environment.

-9 The Board has received assurance from the Executive Chairman and the Chief Financial Officer that:
+9 The Board has received assurance from the Executive Chairman and the Group Managing Director that:

 PRINCIPLE 12: AUDIT AND RISK COMMITTEE

-1 During the year, the ARC, chaired by Mrs Fang, comprised Mr Tham and Mr Lim, all of whom are Independent Directors.
-Mr Chia, Mrs Sam and Mr Chan ceased to be members of the ARC on 25 February 2015 and Mr Lim was appointed as member of the ARC on 25 February 2015.
-The Board considers that Mrs Fang, a qualified Chartered Accountant, who has extensive and practical accounting and financial management knowledge and experience, is well qualified to chair the ARC.
+1 The ARC, chaired by Mrs Fang, comprises Mr Tham and Mr Lim, all of whom are Independent Directors.
+The Board considers that Mrs Fang, a qualified Chartered Accountant, who has extensive, relevant and practical accounting and financial management knowledge and experience, is well‐qualified to chair the ARC.
+The other members of the ARC, Mr Tham and Mr Lim, have expertise and experience in banking, real estate management and related financial management, and are qualified to discharge their responsibilities as ARC members.
 The members of the ARC collectively have strong accounting and related financial management expertise and experience and are kept abreast of relevant changes to the accounting standards and issues which have a significant impact on the financial statements through regular updates from the External Auditors.
-The ARC has adopted a Charter that is approved by the Board, the responsibilities of which are detailed under the Directors' Statement on page 104 of the Annual Report.
+The ARC has adopted a Charter that is approved by the Board, the responsibilities of which are detailed under the Directors’ Statement on page 100 of the Annual Report.

-2 The ARC usually meets with the Head of Group Internal Audit first, followed by the External Auditors, prior to the commencement of each ARC meeting without the presence of Management.
-These meetings enable both the Head of Group Internal Audit and External Auditors to raise issues encountered in the course of their work directly to the ARC.
+2 The ARC usually meets with the Head of Group Internal Audit and the External Auditors, prior to the commencement of each ARC meeting without the presence of Management.
+These meetings enable both the Head of Group Internal Audit and the External Auditors to raise issues encountered in the course of their work directly to the ARC.

 4 The ARC commissions and reviews the findings of internal investigations into matters on suspected fraud, irregularity, failure of internal controls, and the infringement of any law, rule or regulation which has or is likely to have a material impact on the Company’s results and/or financial position.